Peppasaur/uniunified-gaussian-primitives/README.md

 # uniunified-gaussian-primitives
-a partial implementation of unified gaussian primitives for scene representation and rendering
+a partial implementation of "unified gaussian primitives for scene representation and rendering"